Are you feeling stuck when trying to come up with ideas for your blog?

 The problem-solving article is another favorite of mine.
 It is a favorite because it makes me think about what type of problems my readers and/or potential customers are having and then I get to be the one who answers their questions.
 It also goes really great with what we know about Google’s new search algorithm, Hummingbird.

 For more information about Google’s Hummingbird and why it impacts you as a writer, please check out our article, How Does Google Hummingbird Impact Me As a Writer?

 I love putting these types of articles together.
 Again, like above, these types of articles get you into the mind of your readers.
 It is also good practice to make sure that someone is actually asking the questions frequently or else the article is misleading.

 Our readers are a great source of inspiration.
 A great idea for an article is to simply answer a question that has been asked.
 An example of this is one of the first video blogs I did, 4 Reasons to Use YouTube to Embed Videos and How to Do It.

 Don’t let the blogging buzz word, content curation, throw you off.
 This is a great way to produce content.
 The biggest rule of thumb here is to make sure that you are still producing original work.
 For some tips on how to do this, please check out the article, Content Curation – Tips on How to Get It Right.

 - Ask a Question

-One of my favorite articles that I have written in the past 6 months was Are You Frustrated with Facebook?
-This topic was a hot button topic for many of our readers.
-That question generated so much response that it lead to a follow up article.
+One of my favorite articles that I have written was Are You Frustrated with Facebook?
+This topic was a hot-button topic for many of our readers.
+That question generated so much response that it led to a follow-up article.